-On the 10th September, 2016 my life was turned upside down following a racing incident which left me paralysed from the rib cage down.
+On the 10th September, 2016 my life was turned upside down following a racing incident that left me paralysed from the rib cage down.

 In hospital I set four goals: 1) Return to live independently, 2) Return to sport 3) Back to work, 4) Return back to family life.

-I feel incredibly lucky to have Stoke Mandeville as my rehabilitation centre, a place which places a heavy emphasis on sport and the benefits it can bring post injury.
+I feel incredibly lucky to have Stoke Mandeville as my rehabilitation centre, a place that places a heavy emphasis on sport and the benefits it can bring post-injury.
 Of course, you do not have to tell you or me that, but I truly believe being an athlete is what helped me come to terms with my rehabilitation.

 As a summary here are the key moments which we (GLL SF and I) have achieved in 2017: